Some big PA gaming news in a mini-way: Look for a new mini-casino in the center of Pennsylvania if all goes according to plan.

 And illegal gambling devices are hiding in plain sight across the state as the legislature diddles and law enforcement is stretched.

 The proposed location is near Penn State University, most likely at a struggling mall in College Township.
 Lubert is a graduate of PSU and is on the university’s board of trustees.
-He had been a part of the opening of Valley Forge Casino in 2012.
+He was a part of the opening of Valley Forge Casino in 2012.

-Neither Lubert nor a spokesperson for Live! have commented.
+Neither Lubert nor a spokesperson for Live! has commented.

 Tiz the Law prohibitive Kentucky Derby favorite

 Tiz is sharply favored for Saturday’s Derby.
 But the horse drew a lousy gate position at post 17 in the crowded field.
-Still, the horse with numerous PA shareholders and three in the training team all originally from PA, is currently at 4-5 odds on FanDuel Racing.
+Still, the horse with numerous PA shareholders and three training team members originally from PA is currently at 4-5 odds on FanDuel Racing.